raventid/shell-tips/Spacemacs.md

 - Enter dired mode -> Select files with `m` -> Call `dired-to-compress(Z) or dired-to-compress-to(c)` - you can add any extension to your archive and so you can create `zip`, `gz` and I believe many more packages.

+-   Global search:
+        - SPC / and type in your search string
+        - SPC x S and search string - where x is your scope indicator (p for project, d for directory, etc..)
+    Once you have the occurences you want, hit C-c C-e inside the helm buffer to put all your match occurences and puts them into a special buffer in that buffer you can use any commands you'd normally use on a buffer strike C-c C-c to commit changes

+ To open up your search results in separate buffer (to work with them (you'll be able to open them one by one)) Ctrl x s

 - TODO: notes about Ruby, Elixir and Haskell modes.
 Would be greate to write a bit about DAP debuggers.